On This Page

 In the Select Source Type page, select PagerDuty.

 In the Configure your PagerDuty Source page, specify the following:

 Pipeline Name: A unique name for the Pipeline, not exceeding 255 characters.

-API Key: The API key that you created in your PagerDuty account.
+API Key: The API key that you obtained from your PagerDuty account.

 Click TEST & CONTINUE.

 Proceed to configuring the data ingestion and setting up the Destination.

 |Custom Frequency Range (Hrs)

 Note: You must set the custom frequency in hours as an integer value.
 For example, 1, 2, 3 but not 1.5 or 1.75.